 2023 Bee Grant Program Description

-The Traditional Bee Grant is brought to you by the Whole Kids Foundation!
-Applications will be open for submission in Fall 2022.
+The Traditional Bee Grant is brought to you by The Bee Cause Project + Whole Kids Foundation!
+Applications will be open for submission on September 1st.
 Our most successful applicants tend to begin the pollinator curriculum before welcoming live bees, so we created the digital Back to School Bee Program to keep the momentum going!
 This grant encompasses three grant options: Monetary, Indoor Observation Hive, or Traditional Langstroth Hive.
 Please download the Grant Overview below to review the details of the grant and what to expect.
 This document is useful to distribute and review among the administration on your campus and the community at large.